Accepting PhD Students

 PhD projects

-I am interested in discussing projects related to mental health services with prospective doctoral candidates.
+I am interested in discussing projects on mental health services, including those for marginalised populations, digital mental health, telemental health and suicide prevention with prospective doctoral candidates.

 Research activity per year